The quenched fraction of satellites around simulated Milky Way-mass galaxies: Introduction

 Comparing satellite populations across simulations is inherently challenging: different halo-finding algorithms, feedback models, resolutions, and stellar-mass definitions mean that host halos selected to have the same mass are not strictly equivalent across suites.
 As a result, truly one-to-one comparisons require a level of homogenization beyond the scope of most existing studies.
 Here we instead take a first-order approach, showing that even under these mismatched but internally consistent definitions, the qualitative mass-dependent trend in quenched fractions remains robust.

 In this paper, we examine satellite quenching as a function of both stellar mass and projected host-centric distance for Milky Way–mass galaxies across three simulation suites: FIREbox \citep{Feldmann2023}, the FIRE-2 MW-mass zoom-ins \citep{Wetzel2016, GK2017, GK2019a, GK2019b, Samuel2020}, and IllustrisTNG50 \citep{Nelson2018, Pillepich2018}.
-We compare these predictions directly to satellite populations observed in the SAGA Survey \citep{SAGA_IV}, the ELVES Survey \citep{ELVESIII}, and the combined Milky Way–M31 system \citep{Wetzel2016}.
+We compare these predictions directly to satellite populations observed in the SAGA Survey \citep{SAGA_IV}, the ELVES Survey \citep{ELVESIII}, and the combined MW–M31 system \citep{Wetzel2016}.
 Despite substantial differences in resolution, cosmological volume, feedback implementations, and halo-finding architectures, all three simulations reproduce the observed mass dependence of satellite quenching.
-Their radial quenched fraction trends, however, show broader diversity, driven in particular by the paired FIRE-2 systems, indicating that satellite quenching is highly sensitive to the physical conditions of the host halo and to possible imprints of its larger-scale environment.
+Their radial quenched fraction trends, however, show broader diversity.
+The largest discrepancy appears in the paired FIRE-2 systems, where quenched fractions are suppressed at small projected radii.
+We show that this behavior is associated with an atypical satellite population in the paired FIRE-2 hosts, characterized by a distinct combination of satellite stellar masses, radii, and quenching states, rather than with a universal effect of host environment.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:methodology} describes the simulations, observational datasets, host and satellite selection criteria, and methods for computing stellar and star formation properties.
-Section~\ref{sec:results} presents satellite population statistics and quenched fraction trends across both simulations and observations.
+Section~\ref{sec:results} presents satellite population statistics and global quenched fraction trends across both simulations and observations.
+We also investigate the role of larger-scale host environment in shaping quenched fractions and examine the discrepant radial behavior exhibited by the FIRE-2 zoom-in simulations.
 Section~\ref{sec:discussion} interprets these results in the context of feedback physics, environmental processes, and host-galaxy properties.
 Section~\ref{sec:conclusion} summarizes our main findings and highlights future work, including two forthcoming studies that will quantify how host environment and host properties jointly regulate satellite quenching.